How to reconcile SumUp income

 (2) click the '+' button to the right of the transaction;

-(3) select the 'Card/Payment Processor Fee' option in the popup and enter the details.
+(3) select the 'Card/Payment Processor Fee' option in the pop-up and enter the details.

-TOP TIP: consider shortening the 'Description to Remember' field to just 'Fee -' as this will enable all future SumUp transaction fees to auto-match!
+Consider shortening the 'Description to Remember' field to just 'Fee -' as this will enable all future SumUp transaction fees to auto-match!

 Recording SumUp CASH that is banked (not relevant for most organisations)

-NOTE: This is only applicable where SumUp is being used as a till system through which cash is being recorded.
+This is only applicable where SumUp is being used as a till system through which cash is being recorded.

-If you are using SumUp as a till system where both cash and card sales are being recorded, then your SumUp balance will be made up of both cash held and card transactions that have been collected and awaiting payout to your bank account.
+If you are using SumUp as a till system where both cash and card sales are being recorded, then your SumUp balance will be made up of both cash held and card transactions that have been collected and are awaiting payout to your bank account.

 This will automatically create an entry in your SumUp account in ExpensePlus, causing your SumUp balance to reduce - reflecting that the money has been banked.